Abreu Advogados

 • Minimum/Maximum Age

 • An employee has to be at least 16 years of age (plus completion of compulsory schooling), although in certain circumstances it is possible to employ someone younger.
 Different rules apply to children and young workers.
+In 2023, the retirement age is 66 years and four (4) months but is not compulsory.

 • Illness/Disability

 • Inherent subsidy is granted by the Portuguese Social Security System to eligible employees.
 Employees maintain all rights and obligations when they are ill, except the rights concerning the remuneration and the obligation to work.
 The amount of the subsidy varies in accordance with the nature and the period of absence between 55% and 75% of the remuneration according with the duration of the disease or, in case of tuberculosis between 80% and 100% of the remuneration depending on the household, with a minimum limit and a maximum limit (which is the reference remuneration of the employee).
-The requirements to be granted the subsidy are the registry of remunerations in the 6 months prior to the beginning of the absence and 12 days of registry of remuneration for effective work in the previous 4 months preceding the month in which the disability occurs.
+The requirements to be granted the subsidy are the registry of remunerations in the six (6) months prior to the beginning of the absence and 12 days of registry of remuneration for effective work in the previous four (4) months preceding the month in which the disability occurs.
 The maximum period during which it is granted is 1095 days (in case of tuberculosis the subsidy is granted by an unlimited period time).

 • Location Of Work/Mobility

 • Employees may be temporarily or permanently transferred to a different working place, provided there is reasonable justification communicated in writing and prior notice is given.
-Parties are allowed to agree on the extension of the transfer conditions which expires within 2 years if it has not been applied within such period.
+Parties are allowed to agree on the extension of the transfer conditions which expires within two (2) years if it has not been applied within such period.

 • Pension Plans